Skip to main content

 About This Event

-• Educators and education researchers interested in the integration of open science data into the undergraduate biology classroom and lab.
+• Educators and education researchers interested in the integration of open science into the undergraduate biology classroom and lab.

 • Educators in the following subfields of biology: ecology, marine biology, neuroscience, biochemistry, microbiology, developmental biology, evolutionary biology, cell biology, molecular biology, immunology, biophysics, zoology, computational biology, anatomy, physiology, biotechnology, and genetics.